 The NIHR Leeds BRC will cover the cost of your PPI expenses.

 This will include up to £50 per patient for travel expenses, refreshments, parking and a meal if the activity takes place over a meal time or for over 4 hours e.g. lunch or dinner time.

 Following grant award,

 PPIE activities must be

 appropriately budgeted for

 and costed into grants.

 For PPI activities the following

-For PPI activities the following costs should be outlined:
+costs should be outlined:

 - Travel

 - Training for staff and PPI members

 - Refreshments

 - Facilities hire

-- Refreshments

-- Additional costs to support inclusion and access e.g. carer/ child care/ interpreter
+- Additional costs to support inclusion and access

-- Expenses
+e.g. carer/ child care/ interpreter

+- Other expenses e.g. parking

 - Recognition payments

 - PPIE staff time